NewGaea/adinjo-journalist/lexicon/lexicon_loans.md

 + **medra** 1. (_noun_) mother (att.
 2008-Jun-22)
 + **men.aru** 1. (_ton verb_) naming (att.
 2003-Dec-25)
 + **menax** 1. (_noun_) name (att.
 2003-Dec-25)
 + **mithral** 1. (_noun_) the name of a tree native to Atrusius, and the wood from said tree.
-When the wood of this tree is dried in the sun, it activates dormant magical energy that causes the wood to become as hard as steel and highly resistant to fire. (this word is significantly older than the date hashtag suggests -- it has only been re-documented at this time thanks to review of old documents; att.
+When the wood of this tree is dried in the sun, it activates dormant magical energy which causes the wood to become as hard as steel and highly resistant to fire. (this word is significantly older than the date attribution suggests -- it has only been re-documented at this time thanks to review of old documents; att.
 2022-Jun-04)
-+ **mors** 1. (_noun_) life (the span of life) (att.
-2003-Dec-25; _formerly "mor"_)
++ **mors** 1. (_noun_) life (the span of life) (formerly _mor_; att.
+2003-Dec-25)
 + **mortadin** 1. (_noun_) short-lived person; often used as an insult to short lived races (att.
 2021-Apr-22)
 + **mortal** 1. (_noun_, _pejorative_) short-life